bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 5. Overall, in our experience, BlazingMQ Java SDK provides a set of APIs which can be a good starting point for anyone.
-SDKs in higher level languages should aim to further simplify the Java SDK APIs, while lower level languages can implementing something similar to Java APIs.
+SDKs in higher level languages should aim to further simplify the Java SDK APIs, while lower level languages can implement something similar to Java APIs.

 ### Implementation